 Ioan Jayne

-At one time the biggest Crime Lord in Rifthold.
+Ioan Jayne was at one time the biggest crime lord in Rifthold.
 He was immensely wealthy and well connected with a vast network of spies throughout the city.

 Rourke Farran

-A sadistic Crime Lord from Celaena’s past, he served as Ioan Jayne’s second-in-command and gained notoriety for his brutal torture methods.
+Rourke Farran was a sadistic crime lord from Celaena’s past, he served as Ioan Jayne’s second-in-command and gained notoriety for his brutal torture methods.

 Wesley